redashu/updating_neurons/foundation_models/README.md

 # Fine-Tuning

 Fine-tuning is the process of taking a pre-trained model and making slight adjustments to it using a smaller, task-specific dataset.
 This allows the model to adapt its learned features to perform well on a particular task or domain without having to train from scratch, which is resource-intensive and time-consuming.

+## Points to understand in fine tuning

+ **Adjusting model parameters**
+   - As we understand these LLM's are based particular type of ANN
+   - ANN are having layers  [Initial--deep-last]
+   - In fine tuning we don't have to adjust parameters of Initial layers
+   - Only adjust tuning parameters **{weights and parameters}** of deep layers

 ## Key Steps in Fine-Tuning